easolhq/easolhq.github.io/docs/product_search/parameters.md

 ---
 layout: default
-title: Product Search Parameters
+title: Product search parameters
-parent: Product Search
+parent: Product search
 ---

-# Product Search Parameters
+# Product search parameters
 Product search is based on parameters that determine which products are returned and in which order.

 ### active_promotion